simul/simul.github.io/changelist.md

 Version HEAD
 ---
+Wed 04 Dec : Update to Snow pixel shader to make snowflakes more visible at smaller sizes.
+Wed 04 Dec : Fix build path in py script.
 Tue 03 Dec : Fix for Qt 2017(5.9.8) file copy.
 Qt5CLucene.dll and qnativewifibearer.dll are not part of Qt5.9.8
 Mon 02 Dec : Added QT_VER to release.properties
 Fri 29 Nov : Crash on deleting cloud layer with volumes present